Summary: A Treatise of Human Nature (page 9)

 Page 12

-To begin with, Hume confronts the great emblematic question of scepticism: the question of the real existence of an external world similar to the one we see, and thereby of the truth of our senses.
+Hume opens with the great emblematic question of scepticism: whether there really exists an external world corresponding to what we perceive, and with it, the question of the truth of our senses.

-Hence the name of this section: "On scepticism about the senses".
+Hence the title of this section: "Of scepticism with regard to the senses".

-Let us therefore take up the essence of his reasoning, which he sets out rather confusingly in lengthy developments.
+Let us take up the essence of his reasoning, which he sets out rather confusingly over lengthy passages.

-The senses make us see external bodies.
-Now what we notice is that first of all these impressions are discontinuous: I see the tree, when I turn my head I no longer see it.
+The senses present us with external bodies.
+What we notice, first of all, is that these impressions are discontinuous: I see the tree; when I turn my head, I no longer see it.

-Where does this come from?
-This leap, this inference, needs to be legitimised, and we will find, as is often the case with Hume, that precisely this is impossible.
+How can this be?
+This leap, this inference, needs to be justified—and we shall find, as is often the case with Hume, that it cannot be.

 Let us therefore examine the two questions more closely: